The effective strength of selection in random environment: Introduction and overview of content

 \subsection{Outline of the paper}

+The structure of this paper follows the approach of first summarising all important results while postponing the proofs to the last section.
+The results are presented in the order logical from a modeling point of view.
+The reader mainly interested in the result on the longterm behaviour (Theorem \ref{thm:XlongtermGriffiths}), may go directly to Section \ref{sec:longterm} (briefly visiting Section \ref{subsec:diffusionconvergence} for the existence of the object under study).
 The paper is structured as follows.
-We begin, in Section \ref{subsec:DASG}, with the construction of the \emph{Wright-Fisher graph with selection in random environment} and will define the {frequency process of the $0$-allele} and the so-called {block-counting process of the ancestry of a sample}.
-Subsequently, we prove the quenched and annealed sampling duality results.
-The possible occurrence of highly skewed offspring distributions (Lambda reproduction mechanism) is added to the model in Section \ref{subsec:addingLambda}.
-Section \ref{subsec:diffusionconvergence} establishes the two-type Fleming-Viot process with selection $X$ as the scaling limit of the frequency process of the 0-allele, if the environment is chosen to be \emph{iid}.
-Section \ref{subsec:duality_convergence} begins with the duality of $X$ and the branching coalescing process in random environment $Z$ and its implication of conservativeness of $Z$.
+We begin, in Section \ref{subsec:DASG}, with the construction of the \emph{Wright-Fisher graph with selection in random environment} incorporating the possible occurrence of highly skewed offspring distributions (Lambda reproduction mechanism); in Sections \ref{sec:forward frequencies} and \ref{sec:discrete_genealogy} we will define the {frequency process of the $0$-allele} and the so-called {block-counting process of the ancestry of a sample}.
+Subsequently, in Section \ref{sec:discreteduality}, we prove the quenched and annealed sampling duality results.
+Section \ref{sec:scaling limit} is concerned with the scaling limits of the processes introduced before. \ref{subsec:diffusionconvergence} establishes the two-type Fleming-Viot process with selection $X$ as the scaling limit of the frequency process of the 0-allele, if the environment is chosen to be \emph{iid}.
+Section \ref{subsec:duality_convergence} begins with the duality of $X$ and the branching coalescing process in random environment $Z$.
+We prove the Feller property and conservativeness of $Z$ and deduce the Feller property of $X$ from this.
 Duality is then also used to prove that $Z$ arises as the scaling limit of the block-counting process of the ancestry of the finite Wright-Fisher graph.
-The long-term behaviour of the scaling limits and their dependence on the strength of selection is then analysed in Section \ref{sec:longterm} subdivided in the result for $X$ in Section \ref{subsec:griffiths} and its translation through duality for $Z$ in Section \ref{subsec:ergodicity_Z}.
+The long-term behaviour of the scaling limits and their dependence on the strength of selection is then analysed in Section \ref{sec:longterm} subdivided in the result for $X$ in Section \ref{subsec:longterm_X} and its translation through duality for $Z$ in Section \ref{subsec:ergodicity_Z}.
+All proofs are postponed to Section \ref{sec:proofs}, where they appear in the same order as previously the results.